-All adults who work with and on behalf of children are accountable for the way in which they exercise authority; manage risk; use resources; and safeguard children and young people.
+All adults who work with and on behalf of children are accountable for the way in which they exercise authority. manage risk; use resources; and safeguard children and young people.

-Whether working in a paid or voluntary capacity, those adults have a responsibility to keep children and young people safe and to protect them from sexual, physical and emotional harm, neglect and contextual safeguarding concerns including sexual and criminal exploitation.
+Whether working in a paid or voluntary capacity, those adults have a responsibility to keep children and young people safe and to protect them from sexual, physical, and emotional harm, neglect and contextual safeguarding concerns including sexual and criminal exploitation.
 Children and young people have a right to be safe and to be treated with respect and dignity.
-It follows that trusted adults are expected to take reasonable steps to ensure the safety and well-being of children and young people.
+It follows that trusted adults are expected to take reasonable steps to ensure the safety and understand the responsibilities that are part of their employment or role well-being of children and young people.
 Failure to do so may be regarded as professional misconduct.